whisthq/whist/container-images/README.md

 ### Continuous Integration

-We are currently building a true continuous delivery process, where at every PR to `master`, the images get built by GitHub Actions and then pushed to ECR automatically if all builds and tests pass, at which point the webserver will automatically pick new images for production deployment.

 Currently, at every PR to `master` or `dev`, the Dockerfiles specified in `dockerfiles-building-ubuntu20.yml` will be built on GitHub Actions and status checks will be reported.
 These

-For every new application that you add support for, you should create a new `docker-[YOUR APP]-ubuntu[18||20].yml` file to test that it properly build and then uploads to ECR automatically.
-You can follow the format of `docker-base-ubuntu20.yml` as needed.
+For every new application that you add support for, you should

+## Adding New Applications

+Then, you need to add your new application to the continous integration system:

+- Add the path to your new Dockerfile.20 in `.pre-commit-config.yaml`
+- Add the path to your new Dockerfile.20 under `apps` in `push-images.yml`

+If you're adding a new AWS region
+- Add the region name under `aws-regions` in `push-images.yml`